amanbhai1/AssignmentGoGeekz/README.md

 # Immigration Client Portal

-A comprehensive client-facing portal for the immigration industry built with React.js and Node.js/Express.js.
+A comprehensive client-facing portal for the immigration industry built with TypeScript and Node.js/Express.js.

 ## 🚀 Features